-Who can believe it's been a whole year since Windows 10 was released?!
-To celebrate, Microsoft has a present for everybody in the form of the Windows 10 Anniversary Update.
-If you have a Windows 10 PC or tablet you'll get the Update automatically, and for absolutely free.
+Back in August, Microsoft celebrated the one-year birthday of Windows 10 in style, by giving a present to everybody in the form of the Windows 10 Anniversary Update.
+If you have a Windows 10 PC or tablet you got the Update automatically, and for absolutely free.

 The name is a little misleading, because "update" suggests a collection of bits and pieces that you might find on Windows Update.
 The Anniversary Edition is more important than that.
 It's effectively Windows 2016, a version of Windows 10 with some important improvements to make it smarter, smoother and more secure, and to integrate Windows more closely with phones, wearables and other devices.